WolfgangMehner/vim-plugins/latex-support/README.md

       SetMacro( 'EMAIL',       'wolfgang-mehner@web.de' )
       SetMacro( 'COPYRIGHT',   'Copyright (c) |YEAR|, |AUTHOR|' )

-   Use the file $HOME/.vim/templates/latex.templates to customize or add to your LaTeX template library.
+   Use the file `$HOME/.vim/templates/latex.templates` to customize or add to your LaTeX template library.
 It can also be set up via the wizard.

-   (Read more about the template system in the plugin documentation)
+   (Read more about the template system in the plug-in documentation)

-(1.4) Make the plugin help accessible by typing the following command on the Vim command line:

-      :helptags $HOME/.vim/doc/

-(1.5) Consider additional settings in the file '$HOME/.vimrc'.
-The files customization.vimrc and customization.gvimrc are replacements or extensions for your .vimrc and .gvimrc.
+(1.5) Consider additional settings in the file `$HOME/.vimrc`.
+The files `customization.vimrc` and `customization.gvimrc` are replacements or extensions for your `.vimrc` and `.gvimrc`.
 You may want to use parts of them.
 The files are documented.

 (2) WINDOWS
 ----------------------------------------------------------------------

-The subdirectories in the zip archive latex-support.zip mirror the directory structure which is needed below the local installation directory $HOME/vimfiles/ (find the value of $HOME with ":echo $HOME" from inside Vim).
+The subdirectories in the zip archive `latex-support.zip` mirror the directory structure which is needed below the local installation directory `$HOME/vimfiles/` (find the value of `$HOME` with `:echo $HOME` from inside Vim).

-(2.0) Save the template files in '$HOME/vimfiles/latex-support/templates/Templates' if you have changed any of them.
+(2.0) Save the template files in `$HOME/vimfiles/latex-support/templates/Templates` if you have changed any of them.

-(2.1) Copy the zip archive latex-support.zip to $HOME/vimfiles and run
+(2.1) Copy the zip archive `latex-support.zip` to `$HOME/vimfiles` and run

       unzip latex-support.zip